Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/strategist.md

 # Strategic Diversion
 Starting at 13th level, when an ally within 30 feet of you is hit with an attack you can see, you can use your reaction to add your Intelligence modifier to the ally's AC for it that attack, possibly causing it to miss.

-#
+# Critical Command
-Starting at 17th level,
+Starting at 17th level, when an ally hits with an attack that was a result of your Tactical Command feature, you can turn the hit to a critical hit.

+Once you use this feature, you can't do it again until you finish a short or long rest.